 You may despair and doubt that relief is possible.
 But you can feel better again.

 My life experience and education make it possible for me to make this statement with confidence.

+I am Camille Curtis Foster and I believe in fostering relationships.
 So if you are considering a change, take a step in the direction of change and give me a call.

-Camille Curtis Anderson, MSW, LCSW
+Camille Curtis Foster, LCSW